ranfysvalle02/famjam/README.md

 Our breakthrough came when we stopped asking, *"Why won't they obey the Law?"* and started asking, *"What is wrong with the Law itself?"*

-We realized the **Ancient Law of Chores**a dusty scroll of top-down authority and punitive consequenceswas the problem.
+We realized the **Ancient Law of Chores**—a dusty scroll of top-down authority and punitive consequences—was the problem.
 It was fundamentally at odds with the way our children's minds work.
 For a neurodivergent mind, a vague command like "clean your room" isn't a single step.
-Its a staggering, invisible cascade of cognitive demands known as **executive functions**:
+It's a staggering, invisible cascade of cognitive demands known as **executive functions**:

 * **Task Initiation:** Summoning the immense mental energy to simply begin.
 * **Planning & Sequencing:** Charting a course through the chaos. *Where do I even start?*